March 09, 2024

 Bon Voyage Co kept things light and playful too, for the most part.
 On both albums, the darkest that things get is in bright-sounding songs with lyrics about animals destined for slaughter: a soon-to-be Peking Duck on Tropical Dandy, and on Bon Voyage Co, a dog who thinks little of the fact that, come dawn, he’ll be butchered for food.
 Bon Voyage Co also has Hong Kong Blues, with the opium addiction and the exile from East Asia; but that’s a cover tune.

-Bon Voyage Co ends with a song in which, to comfort a grieving partner, but maybe not only to that end, the narrator gazes up at the moon and tells of the gondola he sees drifting up there in that sea of light.
+Bon Voyage Co ends with a song (Exotica Lullaby) in which, to comfort a grieving partner, but probably also to comfort himself, the narrator gazes up at the moon and tells of the gondola he sees drifting up there in that sea of light.
 The album’s final line of lyrics is, “Let’s get on,” and after it’s sung, the cheerful reggae rhythm gives way to an ambient outro, Hosono falsettoing along, as the song’s two characters get on board and sail up and away from the sad realms of earth...

-All through Paraiso, we’re deep inside the longing that the Exotica Lullaby characters are able to jump out of: they do make it up to that gondola.
-In Paraiso, the narrator is left waiting at the pier, aware that, try as he might, and desire it as he might, he won’t manage to make the jump; the boat won’t come.
+All through Paraiso, we’re deep inside the longing that the Exotica Lullaby characters are able to jump out of.
+In the title track of this album, the narrator is left waiting at the pier, aware that, try as he might, and desire it as he might, he won’t manage to make the jump; the boat won’t come.
 Or if it does, it’ll be in that gray and distant “someday” of Paraiso’s closing verse, and in the future tense of its amazing chorus:

 From the pier, I'll leap aboard a ship hailing from a distant land —